fleetdm/fleet/handbook/marketing/README.md

 ### The automated way

 - First, design the email and content.
 The preferred method is to base the design on one of our existing [email templates](https://www.figma.com/file/yLP0vJ8Ms4GbCoofLwptwS/?node-id=3609%3A12552) in Figma.
 If your Figma boots aren't comfortable (or you don't have edit access), your design could be a Google Drawing, Doc, or just a sketch on paper in a pinch.
-- Bring your request to the digital experience team by posting it in [their primary Slack channel](./people.md#slack-channels), along with your urgency/timeline.
-The digital experience team will finalize the design and language for consistency, then fork and customize [one of the existing email templates](https://github.com/fleetdm/fleet/blob/de280a478834a7f85772bea4f552f953c65bb29e/website/views/emails/email-order-confirmation.ejs) for you, and write a script to deliver it to your desired recipients.
-Then, digital experience will merge that, test it by hand to make sure it's attractive and links work, and then tell you how to run the script with e.g.;
+- Bring your request to the Brand team by posting it in [their primary Slack channel](./people.md#slack-channels), along with your urgency/timeline.
+The Brand team will finalize the design and language for consistency, then fork and customize [one of the existing email templates](https://github.com/fleetdm/fleet/blob/de280a478834a7f85772bea4f552f953c65bb29e/website/views/emails/email-order-confirmation.ejs) for you, and write a script to deliver it to your desired recipients.
+Then, the Brand team will merge that, test it by hand to make sure it's attractive and links work, and then tell you how to run the script with e.g.;

   `sails run deliver-release-announcement --emailAddresses='["foo@example.com","bar@example.com"]'`